veD-tnayrB/veD-tnayrB/README.md

 - Hello there!
 I am Bryant a Jr Developer
-- Right now I am 16 years old
+- Right now I am 17 years old
-- I have knowledge of #Python / #HTML / #CSS and I am learning javascript!
+- I have knowledge of #Python / #HTML / #CSS / #JS and now i am learning git and github :D
 - I like cats, cold mornings, tea and solving bugs